Telephone box office: 0333 666 3366

 Loading Events

-A rare opportunity for autistic schools to enjoy the therapeutic effects of music live in the Abbey with professional musicians from the Orchestra of St John’s (OSJ) as part of their Music for Autism programme.
+This is a free concert to which all are invited!
+Local autistic schools will come to enjoy the therapeutic effects of music live in the Abbey with professional musicians associated with the Orchestra of St John’s (OSJ) as part of their Music for Autism programme.

 For over 20 years, under the committed leadership of John Lubbock, Music for Autism has provided a programme of accessible workshops delivered in special schools and designed specifically for young people with autism.
 OSJ Music for Autism engages with over 6,000 young people each year, and is offered entirely free of charge to participating schools.